 Do a Quick Visual Inspection

-While this is a repair and not maintenance visit, it’s a good idea for the technician to do a quick visual inspection and check safety controls.
+While this is a repair and not a maintenance visit, it’s a good idea for the technician to do a quick visual inspection and check safety controls.
 Taking an overall glance at parts such as the condenser unit, fan, blower motor, furnace, evaporator coils, electrical wiring, and thermostat can reveal any other problems that may be lurking.
 If you have any concerns, raise this with the technician while he or she is there.
 It can save you the extra expense of paying for another service call should something go wrong after they have left.

 Replace Parts That Are Failing